saneDG/beaver.nvim/README.md

 ## Usage

-To start using Beaver.nvim, simply open a log file in Neovim and run the following command:
+To start using Beaver.nvim, simply open a log file in  and run the following command:

 ```
 :Beaver